 Additionally, be sure there are no welcome signs on your house and close off and cover all potential entry points are.

 Another effective and humane way to deter squirrels is to grow unfriendly plants, like mint.
-Planting mint keeps the squirrels away as they don't like the scent.
+Planting mint may only have minimal success as a deterrent to keep the squirrels away as they don't like the scent.
 Be sure to consider placement when you plant mint, spreading it around the entire perimeter of your yard and gardens.
 This ensures that your yard will have a wonderful fragrance for you, but a natural deterrent for squirrels.

 There are several ready-made repellents you can buy at the store that are non-toxic and safe to use.
 Some are marketed specifically for getting rid of squirrels, while others are for general use to deter animals and pests.
 Make sure you read the label for safety before using in your yard.